-Dana L. Davis is a writer of novels for teens, and also a successful Hollywood actress with previous series regular roles as: Carmen Phillips on TNT’s Franklin and Bash, head Cheerleader Chastity Church on 10 Things I Hate About You; modern day mimic Monica Dawson on NBC’s cult series Heroes; and Felica Jones on ABC’s The Nine.
+Dana L. Davis is a writer of novels for teens, and also a Hollywood actress with previous series regular roles as: Carmen Phillips on TNT’s Franklin and Bash, head Cheerleader Chastity Church on 10 Things I Hate About You and modern day mimic Monica Dawson on NBC’s cult series Heroes.

 In addition to her work on screen, Dana has become a motivational speaker for teens.
-Her stirring assemblies empower and encourage youth, gifting them the tools and steps to value their inner beauty.
+Her stirring assemblies empower and encourage youth, helping them to redefine what it means to win and lose.

-Extremely versatile, Dana is a screenwriter, a trained Violist with a Bachelor of Fine Arts in Music from Loyola Marymount University.
+Extremely versatile, Dana is a screenwriter and a trained Violist with a Bachelor of Fine Arts in Music from Loyola Marymount University.
 She volunteers for non profits like Empowering Lives International, which provides training, resources, and encouragement to underprivileged East African children.
-Dana also created her own non profit organization Aktive Prayer, which assists the youth of today in being pro-active about helping those in need.
-Once a month, Active prayer gives scholarships for individuals to start their own organizations.
-If you are under 18, would like to start your own non-profit and are in need of funds for the articles of incorporation, request an application through the contact form on the website!
+Dana also created her own non profit organization Culture For Kids, LA, an organization which gifts inner city children tickets and transportation to see performing arts shows around the Los Angeles area.

-Davis was raised in the Midwest and currently resides in Los Angeles with her 5-year-old daughter.
+Davis was raised in the Midwest and currently resides in Los Angeles with her 7-year-old daughter.